emilietonnessen/shareme/README.md

 - [ ] Made the code more fun with emojis :)
 - [ ] Add unit tests
 - [ ] Add integration or E2E tests
+- [ ] Fix saving to favorites functionality.
+Currently the save is being saved for all profiles